makers-for-life/makair/src/software/control/README.md

 _Make sure to replace the `version` script argument with the current release version.
 This is used for file naming purposes only._

+## Optional Features

+The Control UI behavior can be tuned at compile time, by enabling some optional features while building the binary:

+* **Automatic graph scaler:**
+  * Feature name: `graph-scaler`
+  * Build command: `cargo build --features=graph-scaler`
+  * Purpose: enables automatic graph maximum calculation, and re-adjustments as the target peak pressure is adjusted by an operator, or the largest point pressure value on screen overflows the graph.
+This overrides the default static maximum pressure value, that is based on the theoretical saturation maximum in an human subject.
+While the dynamic graph scaler system was previously the default, based on medical staff feedback it has been made static in order to improve machine usability in real-world scenarios.
+The auto-scaler feature was confusing for them, as traditional respirator systems use an hardcoded maximum.

 ## Troubleshooting

 In case of an issue, please review the following points and check if any could help: